New York State

 Tom Reed

 The former member of Congress decided he would not seek reelection in 2022 after a sexual harassment allegation came out against him in March 2021.
 He stayed in office for over a year after that, but decided in May that he would resign in order to take a job with a Washington D.C. lobbying firm, months before the regularly scheduled election to replace him.
-Reed’s district remains without a representative, although redistricting resulted in significant changes to what was once his seat in the wake of New York losing a seat in the House.
+Reed’s district was temporarily left without a representative, although redistricting resulted in significant changes to what was once his seat in the wake of New York losing a seat after the 2020 Census.

 Marcos Crespo